 Entrepreneurs possess unique skills that help them pursue their goals.
 From developing new products and software to revolutionizing industries, entrepreneurs are the people who take chances and get things done.

-Often times the most successful entrepreneurs are also authors, though these individuals (I’m thinking of the Seth Godin‘s of the world) began their careers on the business side.
+Often times the most successful entrepreneurs are also authors, though these individuals (I’m thinking of the Seth Godin‘s of the word) began their careers on the business side.
 Writing books becomes an alternative revenue source for successful business people.
 And for good reason; these individuals have found success in their endeavors, now they can find even more success detailing how they found success.

 Authorpreneurs start from a different place.
 Your product and goal is the book you’re writing.
 The traditional course is reversed.

 How, then, does an author go about acting like an entrepreneur?
 Well, first let’s define a few of the characteristics of an entrepreneur that sets them apart and consider these in light of the authorpreneur.

 Entrepreneurs are notoriously strategic.
 It might seem obvious, since a successful business has to start with a strategy, but it’s worth pointing out because authors, too, must possess some strategic thinking.
 It’s no easy task to plan a manuscript, develop it, write it, edit it, design the book files, create a cover, marketing, publish, and so on.
 There’s a lot that goes into making a book.
 A strategy is crucial to succeeding.